New program from JWCC and SIUC allows students to ‘become Trailblazers and Salukis at the same time’

 ‘Imagining’ a new path forward for SIUC

-The Education Data Initiative estimates that “the average public university student borrows $32,362 to attain a bachelor’s degree,” making programs that incentivize students with significant cost cuts, like the Saluki Step Ahead, especially attractive to students.
+The Education Data Initiative estimates that “the average public university student borrows $32,362 to attain a bachelor’s degree,” making programs that incentivize students with significant cost cuts, like the Saluki Step Ahead, attractive to students.

 • student success and engagement;